Take action for refugee women

 We do not believe in building walls and closing borders to refugees.

 Women across the globe make up millions of the refugees and displaced people fleeing war and insecurity, often taking perilous journeys with children or even while pregnant.
 CARE believes the UK government can and should do more to protect vulnerable refugees.

 Right now there are 65.3 million people around the world forced from their homes by unspeakable hardships, horrors and terror.
 They desperately need our protection but global leadership on refugees has never felt more under threat.

-CARE International is calling on the UK government to do more to assist people fleeing crises around the world, to host vulnerable refugees in the UK, and to show global leadership on this issue.
+In March 2017, #March4Women supporters called on the UK government to do more to assist people fleeing crises around the world, to host vulnerable refugees in the UK, and to show global leadership on this issue.

 Why are displaced women and girls vulnerable?

 Women and girl refugees face specific threats, including sexual violence and trafficking.
 Pregnant women also face increased risks: 60% of preventable maternal deaths and 53% of under-five fatalities take place in countries affected by conflict, forced displacement or natural disaster.

 How is the world responding?

 Governments around the world have signed up to a range of international agreements but their actions fall short of the commitments made.
 Rich countries need to support the poorer countries around the world that host the vast majority of refugees; and they need to share some of the responsibility for hosting refugees too.
 In practice, this is not happening.
 A volunteer in a refugee women’s centre in Athens told us: